JCur24/CalendarArea/README.md

 In the `frontend` directory, run `npm start` (again, you'll need to run `npm install` the very first time).
 After several moments (or minutes, depending on the speed of your machine), a browser will open with the frontend running locally.
 The frontend will automatically re-compile and reload in your browser if you change any files in the `frontend/src` directory.

+# Our New Feature

+Covey.Town is an instance of a cooperative workspace for virtual workers.
+Cooperation and group work need various basic elements to work: the ability to communicate, to look at the same files, and so on.
+Covey.Town had these features in some capacity, but what was missing was the ability to know when others would be on the platform in the first place.
+Most cooperative tools have some form of shared access calendar, to know when people would be available, when meetings would be, etc. As such we decided this would be a useful feature to implement to elevate Covey.Town’s utility.

+CalendarAreas are parts of the map that users can enter to access a shared calendar that is a part of that area.
+Any user can add and delete events, allowing groups to know when others will be online using Covey.Town, rather than using an external tool like Outlook or SMS.

+## Instructions to Access Our New Feature

+1. Enter a deployed version of our Covey.Town app.
+2. Navigate to the conversationArea found in the beige room
+  a.
+Through the left door, and then straight up
+3. Enter the conversationArea, press space, and select a name for the area, creating the base calendar
+  a.
+Each area has one calendar as of our current implementation.
+A piece of future work we identified was being able to group multiple calendars to an area.
+4. You now have access to the base calendar:
+5. To create an all-day event, click a day from the “month” or “week” view.
+To create an event for a fragment of time within a day, go to the “day” view, navigate to the desired day using the arrows, and use a click-and-drag motion to create the event:
+6. To delete an event, select the event, and click delete.